cronvel/terminal-kit/README.md

 # Terminal Kit

-A full-blown terminal lib featuring: 256 colors, styles, keys & mouse handling, input field, interactive 'yes or no', screen buffer, and many more...
+A full-blown terminal lib featuring: 256 colors, styles, keys & mouse handling, input field, progress bars, screen buffer, text buffer, and many more...

 Whether you just need colors & styles, build a simple interactive command line tool or a complexe terminal application: this is the absolute terminal lib for Node.js!

 It does **NOT** depend on ncurses.

-* License: MIT
-* Current status: **really close to release!**

 Some tutorials are available at [blog.soulserv.net/tag/terminal](http://blog.soulserv.net/tag/terminal/).